nullonesix/jedi_noreward_rl/README.md

-# Jedi No Reward Reinforcement Learning
+# Jedi No (External) Reward Reinforcement Learning

 An AI that learns to be a Jedi on its own.